 Hardly anyone went out and bought Duck Hunt (just like hardly anyone watched Duck Hunt: The Movie).
 Nonetheless, it managed to find its way into people’s homes thanks to it being packaged with Super Mario Bros.
 The game was a mindless time-killer in the Angry Birds kind of way, requiring players to shoot a set number of ducks in a single round in order to advance.
 Aside from the dog that would appear on the screen and laugh at your face if you failed to shoot any ducks, the title was most famous for being one of the first — and only — games to utilize the bundled NES Zapper light gun.
 Frankly, it was quite repetitive, but that didn’t make shooting all 10 targets in a single round any easier.

 Repetitive and simplistic fun, Kung Fu is much like Duck Hunt.
 The title started out as Kung-Fu Master, an old arcade game, and was then ported to various consoles such as the NES after the 8-bit revolution, dropping the “Master” portion of the title in the process.
 Featuring only five side-scrolling stages, a dedicated player could punch and kick through the game in a matter of minutes, and, once beaten, it would start over at a higher difficulty setting.
-It contains elements of Bruce Lee’s Game of Death, represents one of the earliest beat-’em-up games for the console, and is often brutally summarized as, “rescue girlfriend — hit people” — which is more than an apt description.
+It contains elements of Bruce Lee’s Game of Death, represents one of the earliest beat-’em-up games for the console, and is often brutally summarized as “rescue girlfriend — hit people”, which is a more than apt description.

 Double Dragon II: The Revenge